farhanchoudhary/PAN_Card_OCR_Project/readme.md

 Each component in this repository has specific tasks, explained as follows:

-1. **__cop_morphology.py__**
+1. **__crop_morphology.py__**
    	Usage is described in the file itself.
 What this section does is that it crops the image to an area where it just finds textual information.
 For instance, if it is a scanned copy of a PAN with white background.
 It will crop it till where it detects the border of the PAN Card.
    	Command: `python crop_morphology.py image_pan.jpg`

 2. **__deskew.py__**
    	Given an image containing a rotated block of text at an unknown angle, we need to correct the text skew by:
 		1. Detecting the block of text in the image.
 		2. Computing the angle of the rotated text.
 		3. Rotating the image to correct for the skew.
   	 We typically apply text skew correction algorithms in the field of automatic document analysis, but the process itself can be applied to other domains as well.
    	Command: `python deskew.py image_pan.jpg`

 3. **__morph_final.py__**
    	An alternate version to crop_morphology.py in case the efficiency drops.
 More info can be found [here](http://www.danvk.org/2015/01/07/finding-blocks-of-text-in-an-image-using-python-opencv-and-numpy.html)
    	Command: `python morph_final.py image_pan.jpg`

 4. **__morph_interactive.py__**
    	A playground to morph images as per your need, cycling with various parameters found [here](http://northstar-www.dartmouth.edu/doc/idl/html_6.2/Morphing.html)
    	Command: `python morph_interactive.py image_pan.jpg`
    	Note: You will need to save the image as per your need.
 Tesseract is not a one-stop-shop for all OCR needs, especially for PAN Cards that differ on case to case basis.

 5. **__json2csv.py__**
    	Once you have converted all the files into their respective extracted JSONs, you can export them into a CSV for analysis and other usage.

 ### 6. **__ocr_v2.py__**
    	Contrary to the name, this is the **current functional** program to extract text from the image post all steps of pre-processing.

 7. **__ocr_main.py__**
    	Uses OCR Space API to extract text from image.

 8. **__google_vision.py__**
    	Uses Google Vision API to extract text from image.